Geno Smith: Freshman year

 Smith saw some action his freshman year as the backup behind senior Jarrett Brown.
-His first snap in a regular season game came against Auburn; he completed 5 of 8 passes for 50 yards and one interception.
+His first snap in a regular season game came against Auburn; Smith completed five of eight passes for 50 yards and an interception.
 He would see action again against Syracuse, Marshall, Louisville, and in the Gator Bowl against Florida State.
-In his freshman year at West Virginia University, Smith completed 32 of 49 passes for 309 yards, throwing one touchdown and one interception, and rushing for seven yards on 17 attempts as the backup to starting quarterback Brown.
-He finished his freshman season with an 81.1 quarterback rating.
+In his freshman year at West Virginia University, Smith completed 32 of 49 passes for 309 yards, a touchdown, and an interception for an 81.1 quarterback rating to go along with 17 carries for seven yards as the backup to starting quarterback Brown.

 Sophomore year

 2010 was Smith's first year as the starting quarterback.
-For the year, he completed 241 of 372 passes for 2,763 yards, throwing 24 touchdowns and 7 interceptions, and rushing for 217 yards on 106 attempts.

-He got his first start in the season opener against the Coastal Carolina Chanticleers.
-He completed 20 of 27 passes for 216 yards, two touchdowns, and one interception in the 31–0 victory.
+Smith got his first start in the season opener against the Coastal Carolina Chanticleers, completing 20 of 27 passes for 216 yards, two touchdowns, and an interception in the 31–0 shutout victory.

-With the Mountaineers down 21–6 against in-state rival, Marshall, Smith led his team to a 4th quarter comeback victory.
-Smith led the first drive from the Mountaineers' 4-yard line.
-With help from senior running back Noel Devine, the Mountaineers cut Marshall's lead to 8 points.
+With the Mountaineers down 21–6 against in-state rival, Marshall, Smith led his team to a fourth quarter comeback victory.
+He led the first drive from the Mountaineers' 4-yard line.
+With help from senior running back Noel Devine, the Mountaineers cut Marshall's lead to eight points.
 After the Mountaineers' defense stopped Marshall, a punt put the Mountaineers near their own end zone again, starting from the 2-yard line.
 After completing 9 of 13 passes and scrambling for 20 yards, Smith found tight end Will Johnson in the corner of the endzone for a touchdown.
 With Marshall still leading 21–19, head coach Bill Stewart elected to go for the two-point conversion.
 Smith completed a pass to wide receiver Jock Sanders in the back of the end zone for a two-point conversion.
 The Mountaineers went on to win the game in overtime by a score of 24–21.
-Smith finished the game completing 32 of 45 passes for 316 yards and one touchdown.
-He rushed for 13 yards on 14 attempts.
-After two games, Smith lead the Big East in passing yards and passing efficiency.
+Smith finished the game completing 32 of 45 passes for 316 yards and a touchdown to go along with 14 carries for 13 yards.
+After two games, Smith led the Big East Conference in passing yards and passing efficiency.

-In a 31–17 victory over Maryland, Smith completed 19 of 29 pass attempts for 268 passing yards and four touchdowns.
-Two of his touchdowns were to Tavon Austin, and two were to Stedman Bailey.
+In a 31–17 victory over Maryland, Smith completed 19 of 29 pass attempts for 268 yards and four touchdowns.
+Two of his touchdowns were to Tavon Austin, and the other two were to Stedman Bailey.
 Smith won his first Big East Offensive Player of the Week for this performance.